Explosion of the tank-trap in Warsaw: Capture of the "tank"

-According to the account of Witold Piasecki, codename Wiktor, a veteran of the Home Army's Gustaw Battalion (published in Gazeta Wyborcza), on 13 August 1944, around 8:00 or 9:00 AM, two German tanks (Panzer IV) fired upon Polish positions on Świętojańska and Podwale streets from the Castle Square.
+According to the account of Witold Piasecki, codename Wiktor, a veteran of the Home Army's (AK) Gustaw Battalion (published in Gazeta Wyborcza), on 13 August 1944, around 8:00 or 9:00 AM, two German tanks (Panzer IV) fired upon Polish positions on Świętojańska and Podwale streets from the Castle Square.
 Shortly after, a small vehicle emerged from behind the tanks and moved towards a barricade on Podwale Street, defended by soldiers from the Gustaw Battalion.
 Molotov cocktails were thrown at the vehicle, hitting it accurately.
 The vehicle caught fire and got stuck on the barricade.
 The driver fled, and the surprised insurgents quickly extinguished the flames with sand.

 Other sources describe the events slightly differently.
 The German attack reportedly began around 10:00 AM, preceded by an hour of artillery fire from three German armored guns.
 Later, a German vehicle (referred to as a "tankette") advanced toward the barricade, escorted by a larger armored vehicle and infantry.

 The first Polish soldier to examine the captured vehicle was cadet Wiktor Trzeciakowski, codename Tur (or, according to other sources, cadet Ludwik Wyporek, codename Miętus).
-To their surprise, the vehicle did not resemble any known German combat vehicle.
-It had no armament but only a radio.
+To their surprise, it did not resemble any known German combat vehicle.
+It also had no armament, only a radio.
 Battalion commander Captain Ludwik Gawrych, codename Gustaw, and his deputy Włodzimierz Stetkiewicz, codename Włodek, instructed the soldiers to stay cautious and keep a distance from the vehicle.
 They suspected it might be a trap, especially since the Germans had ceased fire immediately after losing the vehicle.

 At around 5:00 PM, another group of insurgents seized the vehicle, citing orders from the defense command of the Old Town.
 They were likely soldiers from one of the motorized insurgent units, such as the Młot Squadron or the Orlęta Company.
 The vehicle was started, and the insurgents drove it through the streets of the Old Town, causing great excitement among the civilian population.
 As they shouted "Tank captured!", crowds gathered to admire the trophy.